ianozsvald/data_science_delivered/README.md

         -   Packages (make your code distributable using `setup.py`)

         -   Testing (check `unittest.py` and [py.test](http://pytest.org/latest/))
+            - You'll have more confidence in your code
+            - When refactoring you'll know if your code still does what it was supposed to
+            - When you upgrade libraries (e.g. new Python libraries or major Python versions) you'll be confident that your code still does the same job that it did before

         -   Data integrity tests (make sure your data actually contains what you expect - you can easily ignore this step and easily write a solution that lies to you - _be very wary of skipping this_)